 Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
-One of the key tests for classification of leases is that lease payments are substantially all of the fair value of the asset, the council has decided to set the level of this at 70%.
+One of the key tests for classification of finance leases is that lease payments are substantially all of the fair value of the asset.
+The council has defined substantial as being where lease payments are at least 70% of the fair value of the asset.
 All other leases are classified as operating leases.